rahulkatiyar19955/Rest_API_test1/readme.md

-# Stores REST Api
+# REST Api TEST1

-This is built with Flask, Flask-RESTful, Flask-JWT, and Flask-SQLAlchemy.
+This is built with Flask, Flask-SQLAlchemy, Flask-RESTful and Flask-JWT.

 Deployed on Heroku.